Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

 - **Backup of the |mw-gen1|**: You create a backup of your accounts, identities, addresses, and private keys by exporting the data to a file from the Mobile Wallet.
 If you lose your phone or upgrade to a new phone, you can use the file to gain access to your accounts and identities.
 We strongly recommend that you store the backup file in a safe location and not on the phone itself.
 It's also vital that you keep the password to the backup file safe.
 Anyone with access to the file can gain access to your crypto assets.
 For more information, see :ref:`Export or import your identities and accounts <export-import>`.

-Backups are not necessary for the |mw-gen2| because the secret passphrase created during setup protects your private keys.
+Backups are not necessary for the |mw-gen2| because the secret recovery phrase created during setup protects your private keys.

 ..
 Warning::
    You are solely responsible for keeping your assets secure regardless of which wallet you choose to use.
 You must never share your private keys, PIN codes, passwords, recovery phrases, Ledgers, or mobile devices with anyone.